-a.
-Consider Review of Townscape Improvement Plan (Refer to Appendix 6 for existing Improvement Plan).
+- a.
+Consider Review and Implementation of Townscape Improvement Plan (Refer to Appendix 6 for existing Improvement Plan). - b.
+Investigate the most appropriate zoning for the site subject to consultation with the landowner, businesses and community.

 8.3 FUTURE AND POTENTIAL ACTIVITY CENTRES